1969 Portugal earthquake: Damage and casualties

 At magnitude 7.8, the earthquake was considered very powerful.
 The resulting damage killed 13 people (11 in Morocco and 2 in Portugal).
 Damage to local buildings was "moderate", according to the United States Geological Survey.
 Overall, structures were prepared for the earthquake and responded well, sustaining slight, if any, damage.

 Characteristics

 The earthquake is interpreted to have resulted from movement on a southeast-dipping reverse fault.
+Analysis of seismigrams of the earthquake revealed two subevents comprised the rupture process.
+The first subevent, a pure thrust-faulting mechanism, occurred during the first 15 seconds of the rupture.
+Twenty seconds after the rupture onset, a larger subevent occurred with a strike-slip mechanism at shallower depths, reaching the seafloor.